genewaits/guitar-plugins-api/README.md

 This is an independent portfolio project created for educational and demonstration purposes.

 The Tone Lord API is fictional and is not affiliated with any real company, product, or service.

+Documentation goals

+* Provide a clear overview of the API and its resources.
+* Make endpoints easy to discover and understand.
+* Document authentication and authorization requirements.
+* Provide request parameters, response schemas, and error responses.
+* Publish the specification as interactive API documentation.